aneksteind/zett/content/index.md

 # Notes

-A place where I store notes for anything I take the time to write down.
+A place where I store anything I take the time to write down.